danielendeg/nugetpackageupdate/specs/De%2DIdentification/Azure-Function-App-Tool-for-De%2DIdentification.md

 * For credential, we would suggest customer to store the connection string & function key in the key vault, data factory can use key vault linked service to reference the secret.
 * In the pipeline de-identify operation uses same storage account (different containers) for both source and destination to decouple with other operation like copy, transform...
 * Pipeline parameter: <SourceContainer> & <DestinationContainer>.
 Customer provides the parameters during execution.

+# User Scenario
+1. Prepare resource
+We would provide scripts for customer to create and deploy all resources.
+Following resources would be used.
+- Key Vault (Customer provide): Used for store credential.
+- Storage (Customer provide): Used for store resource files (*.ndjson).
+- Function App (Script create): Used for handle De-Id tasks.
+- Data Factory (Script create): Used for De-Id pipeline.